sdgdsffdsfff/macaca/README.md

 Macaca supports major browsers such as Chrome, Firefox, Safari.
 It also supports electron environment.

+## Native, Mobile, Hybrid

+0. Native means apps written with iOS or android SDKs.
+0. Mobile web means apps written in HTML, CSS and JavaScript and displayed via a mobile device browser such as Safari, Chrome or Webview in iOS and android.
+0. Hybrid is apps created by webview in native app.
+0. Web means apps written in HTML, CSS and JavaScript.

 ## Macaca Community Ecosystem

 <p align="center">